Azure/Mission-Critical-Connected/src/infra/README.md

 #### Networking

 The current networking setup consists of a single Azure Virtual Network per _stamp_ that consists of one subnet dedicated for Azure Kubernetes Service (AKS) and an additional subnet for the Private Endpoints of different services.

+For connected scenarios (access required to other company resources in other spokes or on-prem), it is expected that the VNets are pre-provisioned, for instance by a platform team and made available to the application team.

 - Each stamp infrastructure includes a pre-provisioned static _Public IP address_ resource with a DNS name (_[prefix]-cluster.[region].cloudapp.azure.com_).
 This _Public IP address_ is used for the Kubernetes Ingress controller Load Balancer and as a backend address for Azure Front Door.
 - Diagnostic settings are configured to store all log and metric data in Log Analytics.